Lego FORMA: Ink Koi Skin

 Ink Koi Skin (set number: 81003) was released on 11 January 2019 and was based on Koi as well.
 The set consisted of 33 pieces and foil skins.
 Ink Koi Skin replaces the foil skins of the base Koi to turn it into a black and white Koi model.
 The foil skins allowed the builders to color the skins themselves.
 The designer explained this idea “drew on inspiration from adult colouring books and ink art.”
 The instructions were available on Lego's website along with printable files for the skins.

 Reception

 In 2018, Creative PlayLab's Vice President Tom Donaldson had revealed that Lego FORMA was the fastest product ever to make it to market for the company.
 In total, the crowdfunding raised $1.4 million, 1,334% of the goal.
-Despite this financial success, FORMA would be discontinued in December of 2019, with leftover stock being sold on Lego's website in the UK and becoming available as a Lego VIP reward in the United States, purchasable with VIP points.
+Despite this financial success, FORMA would be discontinued in December 2019, with leftover stock being sold on Lego's website in the UK and becoming available as a Lego VIP reward in the United States, purchasable with VIP points.
 The theme was well-received, with Lego using feedback to apply the concepts of the theme to its other products.